pavitramehra/cs6964/README.md

 ```

-# Setting your environment without using Docker
+# [Not recommended] Setting your environment without using Docker

-Although not recommended, you may also choose to install your environment locally.
+Although not recommended, you may also choose to install your environment locally instead of using Docker.
+You will need to do three things:

-- Installing and setting up PostgreSQL
+- Install and set up PostgreSQL
+- Install Python 3.8
-- Creating a Python environment
+- Install Anaconda3 to run the Jupyter environment

-For Installing and Setting up PostgreSQL on local machine you can follow the links below
+For Installing and Setting up PostgreSQL on your local machine you can follow the links below

 Download Postgres from the official website below:
 https://www.postgresql.org/download/